anarcat/feed2tweet/docs/source/configure.rst

 - consumer_secret: the Twitter consumer secret key (see your apps.twitter.com webpage)
 - access_token: the Twitter access token key (see your apps.twitter.com webpage)
 - access_token_secret: the Twitter access token secret key (see your apps.twitter.com webpage)

+For the [cache] section:

+- cachefile: the path to the cache file storing ids of already tweeted links

 For the [rss] section: